-Lodgepole Campground: Culvert 8 (C-8) replacement construction would take place near the road that leads to the campground.
-It is assumed one-way traffic control would be provided during culvert replacement construction and would still allow for public access to the campground.
+Lodgepole Campground: Culvert 8 (C-8) replacement construction will take place near the road that leads to the campground.
+It is assumed one-way traffic control will be provided during culvert replacement construction and will still allow for public access to the campground.

-Round Valley Sno-Park: Culvert 13 (C-13) replacement construction would take place outside of the Sno-Park entrance.
-It is assumed one-way traffic control would be provided during culvert replacement construction and would still allow for public access to the Sno-Park.
+Round Valley Sno-Park: Culvert 13 (C-13) replacement construction will take place outside of the Sno-Park entrance.
+It is assumed one-way traffic control will be provided during culvert replacement construction and will still allow for public access to the Sno-Park.

 Stanislaus Meadow Trailhead: Construction Staging 7 (S-7) takes place directly adjacent to the trailhead and parking.
-Construction staging would remain in the designated area away from the recreational resource and would not interfere with public access or parking at the trailhead.
+Construction staging will remain in the designated area away from the recreational resource and will not interfere with public access or parking at the trailhead.

-Pacific Crest Trail: Culvert 54 (C-54) would take place directly adjacent to the trail.
-Culvert replacement construction would remain away from the trail crossing.
-Since the trail crosses State Route 4, it is assumed access to the trail for through hikers would remain.
+Pacific Crest Trail: Culvert 54 (C-54) work will take place directly adjacent to the trail.
+Culvert replacement construction will remain away from the trail crossing.
+Since the trail crosses State Route 4, it is assumed access to the trail for through hikers will remain.

-Parking for the Pacific Crest Trail and Ebbetts Pass Trailhead: Culvert 57 (C-57) would take place adjacent to the entrance of the parking area.
-It is assumed one-way traffic control would be provided during culvert replacement construction and would still allow for public access to the trailhead and parking area.
+Parking for the Pacific Crest Trail and Ebbetts Pass Trailhead: Culvert 57 (C-57) work will take place adjacent to the entrance of the parking area.
+It is assumed one-way traffic control will be provided during culvert replacement construction and still allow for public access to the trailhead and parking area.
+The following text has been added since the draft environmental document and Section 4(f) De Minimis were circulated.